Quartett zum Quadrat

 Dates

-A production by Nico and the Navigators, supported by the Berlin Senate Department for Culture and Social Cohesion.
+A production by Nico and the Navigators, funded by the Berlin Senate Department for Culture and Social Cohesion.

 << Back to projects overview